JamieGoodson/vercel-sveltekit-boilerplate/README.md

-# SvelteKit Demo app
+# Vercel SvelteKit TypeScript Boilerplate

-The official demo app for SvelteKit, hosted on Vercel.
+Based on the official demo app for SvelteKit, hosted on Vercel.

 ## Deploy Your Own